-Based on 1993 records, the facility is at 68% of its design capacity. - 36.
-The application includes a supplemental report for 1991 water quality sampling and analysis done by Aquatec, Inc. The report concludes that the project under the proposed configuration will not violate the minimum water quality standards for dissolved oxygen. - Data for the 1991 study was collected from July 16-19.
-Of the 15 sampling sets for the three-day study, no samples at Gage station were less than 90% saturation; 12 out of 15 of the samples collected in the impoundment just upstream of the dam were at or above saturation.
-The generally supersaturated conditions demonstrate substantial algal activity, which will become a very important influence on dissolved oxygen levels as the St. Johnsbury wastewater plant loading increases in the future. - 37.
-The Aquatec study's analysis of reaeration coefficients demonstrated a significant aeration efficiency for spillage at the Gage Dam.
-Spillage at Gage removed 75% of the dissolved oxygen deficit from saturation.
-The dissolved oxygen sag for the wastewater discharge is in the Gage impoundment.
-(Diurnal Dissolved Oxygen and

-Temperature Study, Passumpsic River from St. Johnsbury Center to East Barnet, Vermont, July 16-19, 1991, September 1991, page 5)
+- 33. The Town of St. Johnsbury wastewater treatment facility, with a design capacity of 1.6 mgd has the largest discharge on the river.
+The discharge is about five miles below the project.
+The wastewater plant is at about 68% of its capacity, based on 1993 records. - 34.
+The application includes a supplemental report for a 1991 water quality sampling and analysis done by Aquatec, Inc..
+The report concludes that the project under the proposed configuration will not violate the minimum water quality standards for dissolved oxygen. - Data for the 1991 study was collected from July 16-19.
+Of the 15 sampling sets for the three-day summer study, only two samples were less than 90% saturation; substantial algal influence was apparent, however, as two-thirds of the samples collected at Pierce Mills were supersaturated. - 35.
+Aquatec's analysis of reaeration coefficients demonstrated a significant aeration efficiency for spillage at the Pierce Mills Dam.
+Spillage at Pierce Mills removed 75% of the dissolved oxygen deficit from saturation.
+(Diurnal Dissolved Oxygen and Temperature Study, Passumpsic River from St. Johnsbury Center to East Barnet, Vermont, July 16-19, 1991, September 1991, page 5)

-VI.
+VII.
 Water Quality - Aquatic Biota and Habitat

-- 38. Aquatic biota are defined in Standards Section 1-01(B) as "organisms that spend all or part of their life cycle in or on the water."
-Included, for example, are fish, aquatic insects, amphibians, and some reptiles, such as turtles. - 39.
-Wild and hatchery-origin brook, brown and rainbow trout occur in the Passumpsic basin.
+36. Aquatic biota are defined in Standards Section 1-01(B) as "organisms that spend all or part of their life cycle in or on the water."
+Included, for example, are fish, aquatic insects, amphibians, and some reptiles, such as turtles.

+37. Wild and hatchery-origin brook, brown and rainbow trout occur in the Passumpsic basin.
 Vermont Department of Fish and Wildlife studies conducted in the early 1970's indicate the Passumpsic River drainage basin contained a higher percentage of brook trout than any other drainage basin studied throughout the state.
 The Department of Fish and Wildlife currently supplements natural populations by stocking one or more of the three species in reaches of the mainstem and tributaries.
 Also occurring in the Passumpsic basin are sucker and minnow species, sculpins, darters, yellow perch, sunfish species, and brown bullhead.
 The latter three are mostly found in mainstem impoundments.